 The IRS allows people to file for a six-month tax extension for submitting their return.
 However, the extension request, plus any taxes owed, are still due on that April deadline (the 15th or slightly later if it falls on a weekend or holiday).

 If you are due a refund, it will be delayed if you submit your tax return late.
-Typically, refunds are issued within 90 days of filing a tax return after the deadline.
+The volume of tax returns filed late can impact how soon you get your refund.